harvardinformatics/nextflow-workshop/run/index.md

 ## Running a demo workflow on the HPC

 Using everything we've learned we will now run a demo workflow from nf-core on the HPC using an sbatch script.
-Here is the script use:
+Move to the `run/04-nextflow-hpc` directory.
+Edit the `my_config.config` file to point to your netscratch directories for the work directory and singularity cache directory.
+Then, modify the `demo.sh` sbatch script based on how you installed nextflow on the cluster.
+Finally, submit the job using `sbatch demo.sh`.
+Here is an example of what the sbatch script could look like:

 ```bash
 #!/bin/bash